glFusion/shop/README.md

 - Authorize.Net
 - Square

+This plugin is a replacement for the Paypal plugin and reflects the additional functionality and payment options that are included.

 You must sign up with the payment providers and enter your keys in the gateway configuration.
 You should also sign up for a developer or sandbox account for testing.

-If you use the Bad Behavior plugin, be sure that you whitelist your Shop IPN URL (`shop/ipn/*provider*_ipn.php`).
+If you use the Bad Behavior plugin, be sure that you whitelist your Shop IPN URL (`shop/ipn/*provider*.php`).
 Bad Behavior may otherwise block IPN messages from your gateway provider.

 This version of the Shop plugin requires at least version 1.0.7 of the lgLib plugin for supporting functions.

 ## Installation
 Installation is accomplished by using the glFusion automated plugin installer.

-If you have the Paypal plugin installed, version 0.6.1 or later, then data from that plugin is automatically transferred into the Shop plugin.
+If you have the Paypal plugin installed:
+  - version 0.6.1 or later, data from that plugin is automatically transferred into the Shop plugin.

-If you have an earlier version installed, you *must* either disable the Paypal plugin or update it to v0.6.1+.
+  - If you have an earlier version installed, you *must* either disable the Paypal plugin or update it to v0.6.1+.
 There will be function name conflicts if you don't do this.

 ## Plugin APIs
 Plugins may leverage this plugin to process payments and have their products included in the catalog.